 "The Ultimate Chemistry Calculator: Part 1"

-The python implementation of "The Ultimate Chemistry Calculator: Part 1" is the second desktop version and will be released September of 2020.
+The python implementation of "The Ultimate Chemistry Calculator: Part 1" is the second desktop version.

 +Chemical Equation Balancing Calculator (Utilizes Linear Algebra)

 +Home Made Review Videos (for stoichiometry and basic mole conversions)

 +Basic Mole Conversion Calculators (Nine of them)

 A download button has been added.
 This button will allow you to retrieve a file named UChemCalc.py that will import the functionality of the new desktop application.